Frequently Asked Question List for TeX

 technical documents, in English.
 People have contributed mechanisms for a

-degree of multilingual use, while an extension (bibtex8
+degree of multilingual use, while an extension (bibtex8) allows use with

 8-bit character codes, thus providing some multilingual capabilities.
 In